By train the journey from Tapah Road to Kuala Lumpur takes just under 2 hours.

 Train Times from Tapah Road to Kuala Lumpur

-There is currently a single train service a day from Tapah Road to Kuala Lumpur.
+There are currently 6 direct train services a day from Tapah Road to Kuala Lumpur.

 |Train||Tapah Road||Kuala Lumpur||Service|

 Buy Train Tickets from Tapah Road to Kuala Lumpur

 Use the Search Box below to buy your train tickets from Tapah Road to Kuala Lumpur.

 Tapah Road Railway Station

 Tapah Road Railway Station is located 33 km by road from Lata Iskandar Waterfall Cameron Highland.

 KL Sentral Station is the main railway station in Kuala Lumpur.